datacite/blog/source/posts/datacite-open-hours.html.md

 Show and tell

-In recent months we gave the polling a rest and dedicated Open Hours to providing updates on all the new stuff that we have rolled out this year including the roadmap, the web form, usage statistics in DataCite Search, the stats portal and metadata provenance (BLOG LINKS).
+In recent months we gave the polling a rest and dedicated Open Hours to providing updates on all the new stuff that we have rolled out this year including the [roadmap](https://doi.org/10.5438/dde6-ny45), the new [web form](https://doi.org/10.5438/rzb6-g292), [usage statistics in DataCite Search](https://doi.org/10.5438/eepd-3x92), the [stats portal](https://stats.datacite.org/) and [metadata provenance](https://doi.org/10.5438/wy92-xj57).

 We also had a fantastic Open Hours special edition with two guest speakers from our member organizations who presented their DataCite use cases.
 Many thanks to Mohamed Yahia (Research Engineer within the Department for the Promotion and Enhancement of Research Data at Inist-CNRS) and Viv Hutchinson (Science Data Management Branch Chief, USGS).
 You can view their presentations, and other presentations from Open Hours here.